RDP error: Remote access to the server is not enabled

 Step 3.
 If your computer system is already the latest version, you can consider to Go back to the previous version of Windows 10 in Recovery (choose carefully).

 Step 3.
-Then you can see your computer successfully logged in to AnyViewer.
 Log in to the same account on other devices.
-All the logged-in devices will be assigned to the account.
+All the logged-in devices will be assignedto the account and listed on My devices list.

 Step 4.
-Go to Device to select the target device you want to connect to, and then click Remote control to achieve unattended remote access.
+Go to Device to select the target device you want to connect to, and then click One-click controlto achieve unattended remote access.

 If you run into the problem “Remote access to the server is not enabled”, try one of the eight remedies listed in this post.
 If none of the methods work, you may want to consider using third-party remote connection software to avoid the issue.
 AnyViewer, a completely free third-party remote control software, is an excellent example.